Thursday, September 29, 2016MemberNet

 Distinguished Speakers Program

-For more information on Vicki, please visit her DSP speaker information page.
+For more information on Andy, please visit his DSP speaker information page.

-IEEE-CS and ACM have joined to share their invited speaker programs, to further the dissemination of technical knowledge of computing fields that greatly benefit both memberships.
+IEEE-CS and ACM are sharing their invited speaker programs, to further the dissemination of technical knowledge of computing fields that greatly benefit both memberships.

 IEEE-CS chapter volunteers can host a speaker from ACM's Distinguished Speakers Program (DSP), with access to top technology leaders and innovators from nearly every sector of